MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.29.md

 ii.
 You must sign in and out daily.

 iii.
-You must remove tree stands daily (see § 27.93 of this chapter).
+We prohibit possessing a cocked crossbow in a motor vehicle.

 iv.
-We prohibit the use of dogs.

-v.
-We prohibit hunting within 50 yards (45.7 meters) of any road opened for vehicular access.

-vi.
-We prohibit possessing a cocked crossbow in a motor vehicle.

-vii.
-We allow scouting 7 days prior to scheduled hunt.
+We allow nonmotorized scouting 7 days prior to scheduled hunt.

-viii.
-We prohibit shooting from a motor vehicle.

 2. In the Suwannee Canal Unit:

 i.
-We only allow two1/2-day hunts (dates will be announced) and shotguns with slugs or muzzleloaders.
+We only allow two half-day hunts reserved for 30 hunters and 10 mobility-impaired/youth hunters.

 ii.
-We require a refuge permit (Big/Upland Game Hunt Application, FWS Form 3-2356) through refuge lottery (fee will be announced).
+We allow only shotguns with slugs or muzzleloaders.

 iii.
-Hunters must remain on stands from 30 minutes before legal sunrise until 9 a.m.
+We require a refuge permit (Big/Upland Game Hunt Application, FWS Form 3-2356) obtained through refuge lottery.

 iv.
 You must sign in and sign out daily.

 v.
-You must tag your deer with special refuge tags (obtained from Refuge Office).
+You must tag your deer with special refuge tags.

+vi.
 There is a limit of two deer of either sex per day.

-vi.
-We zone Chesser Island Hunt area to accommodate wheelchair hunters.

 vii.
-We prohibit hunting with dogs.
+We zone Chesser Island Hunt area to accommodate mobility-impaired and youth hunters.
+Only mobility-impaired hunters may use ATVs and vehicles on firebreaks and unpaved roads.

 viii.
-We allow scouting 7 days prior to scheduled hunt.
+We allow nonmotorized scouting 7 days prior to scheduled hunt.

 ix.
-We prohibit shooting from a motor vehicle.

-x.
-We prohibit taking or possessing any wildlife except during an open season for that species.

-xi.
 Condition C.1.iii applies.

 3. In the Cowhouse Island Unit: